pdebuyl/euroscipy_document/organizers.rst

 * Nicolas Pettiaux

-    Nicolas Pettiaux is professor of physics in a secondary school, part of the sessional teaching staff of the Faculty of Applied Sciences, scientific collaborator within the same Faculty and software consultant.
+    Nicolas Pettiaux has a PdD in physics.
+Nicolas Pettiaux is currently assistant professor of physics at the Haute Ecole de Bruxelles, section Ecole supérieure d'informatique and teaching assistant and scientific collaborator
+    at Faculty of Applied Sciences of the Université Libre de Bruxelles and project manager as consultant.

 * Pierre de Buyl